Skip to main content

 I handle the City of Puyallup ADU permit process, coordinate with architects, and manage the engineering requirements.

-Washington Just Changed the Rules for Homeowners
+Washington Changed the Rules for Homeowners

 I’ve been watching this market closely.
 ADU construction combines everything I already do.
 Framing, plumbing, electrical, kitchen buildouts, bathroom construction, flooring, countertops, drywall, and finish carpentry.
 It’s a full remodel in a compact package.
 The difference is that instead of updating an existing room, you’re creating an entirely new living space.